-Governor Andrew Cuomo’s Executive Orders and the Federal CARES Act have enacted foreclosure moratoriums for tenants during the pandemic.
-The Executive Orders covers both residential and commercial properties.
+Governor Andrew Cuomo’s Executive Orders and the Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted foreclosure moratoriums for property owners during the pandemic.
+The Governor’s most recent Executive Order now covers commercial properties only.
+Two laws signed June 17th, 2020 affords qualified mortgagors in NYS the ability to apply for residential mortgage forbearance with NYS regulated financial institutions.
 The CARES Act covers properties with federally backed loans and made forbearance relief available to owners of these properties.

 NYS Foreclosure Moratorium